By Caribbean News Now contributor

 He called on “those service providers who were implicated in any way in these spurious letters to come forward, so advise the Unit and be prepared to bring full, definitive and factual evidence of such malpractice and fraud so that such matters can be fully addressed and corrective action taken.”

-Harris noted that the principals of Capis & Basse Global Ltd, the local citizenship agents to whom the allegedly forged letter was addressed, have “come forward and indicated an interest to help to deal with this matter”.
+Harris noted that the principals of a local service provider to whom the allegedly forged letter was addressed, have “come forward and indicated an interest to help to deal with this matter”.

-The principals of Capis & Basse said that the firm had never received such a letter from the CIU and had never forwarded such a letter to anyone.
+The principals of the local service provider told Caribbean News Now that the firm had never received such a letter from the CIU and had never forwarded such a letter to anyone.

 Criticism of the inaction of the government and its citizenship unit continues to grow, with stakeholders asking why the CIU has failed to take any action against the forgers of these letters and documents.